ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab4.md

     FPASS2=6000 Hz
     APASS1=APASS2=1 dB
     ASTOP=60 dB
 This lab requires you to develop a peripheral core of the designed filter that can be instantiated in a processor system.
-The processor system will acquire a stereo music stream using an on-board CODEC chip and I2C controller, process it through the designed filter (bandstop filter), and output back to the headphone. **Note: You won't be able to validate this lab on the PYNQ-Z1 board as the board does not have Audio CODEC chip.**
+The processor system will acquire a stereo music stream using an on-board CODEC chip and I2C controller, process it through the designed filter (bandstop filter), and output back to the headphone.

 ## Steps